OlegBEZb/SudokuSATSolver/README.md

 `[[('FFF', False), ('11B', False)], # one clause [(999, True), (123, False)] # second
 ]`
-1. Combine base rules with the case-specific
+1. ~~Combine base rules with the case-specific~~
 2. Write simple tests for SAT solver (may be a nice contribution to the grade)
 3. General SAT solver (clauses as input)
-   1. Sequentially go through the tree and return the decision + the solution if applicable
+   1. ~~Sequentially go through the tree and return the decision + the solution if applicable~~
    2. Store output
 4. Experimentation
       1. measure the performance (time/iterations): how fast 1000 sudokus (from one folder) are solved
       2. Plots for the results
+         1. matrix before and after
       3. Store the results
 5. Heuristics search
       1. Start splitting from the most represented variables